Kong/docs.konghq.com/app/konnect/getting-started/spec/implement.md

 no_version: true
 ---

-Your Service is now shared with developers, and they can access the API spec documentation.
-Next, you can let your developers interact with the Konnect Service directly by building applications that can consume the Service.
+Your service is now shared with developers, and they can access the API spec documentation.
+Next, you can let your developers interact with the {{site.konnect_short_name}}
+service directly by building applications that can consume the service.

-To do this, first you need to implement the Service to expose it to clients.
+To do this, first you need to implement the service to expose it to clients.

 ## Prerequisites

-If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [imported API docs into Konnect](/konnect/getting-started/spec/service/).
+If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [imported API docs into {{site.konnect_short_name}}](/konnect/getting-started/spec/service/).

 ## Implement a Service Version

 {% include_cached /md/konnect/implement-service.md %}

-## Set up a Kong Gateway instance
+## Set up a {{site.base_gateway}} instance

 {% include_cached /md/konnect/docker-runtime.md %}